November 8, 2020

 How shall we here today await the Bridegroom with honour?

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 122-123.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 122-123.

 Matthew 25:1-13 (NRSV)